KEGustafsson/SignalK-Telegraf-Influxdb-Grafana-in-docker/README.md

 To use specific tag/release:
 - uncomment Dockerfile tag selection and specify version there

+To use specific ENV parameters (https://github.com/SignalK/signalk-server#environment-variables):
+- uncomment Dockerfile ENV selection and specify parameters there

 Docker & Docker-compose:
 - Install proper dependencies, Docker and Docker Compose
 ```bash